puppetlabs/puppetlabs-pe_status_check/README.md

 ### Setup requirements

-Enable plug-in sync to deliver required facts for this module.
+Install the module, plug-in sync will be used to deliver required facts for this module, to each agent node in the environment the module is installed in.

 ### Beginning with pe_status_check